Graggor/notes-app-api/README.md

 (DND) Templates
 - Notebook = DND related
     - DnD related adds templates like "location, npc, player" which populates the content field

-# Minimum Viable Product
-Persistent Markdown Notitie App

-- Show all notes list with new notes button
-    - Click on new notes button > Show Title field, Content field, Submit button
-        - Submit > sends data to database through API > Returns to overview
-    - Click on note
-        Show Title and Content on new page in plain markdown

 # Database